ktrnthsnr/deep-thoughts/README.md

 ## Installations for this MERN application

 - Prereq: install VSCode, Node.js, and MongoDB
 - After cloning the GitHub repo to your local drive, run the following in the VSCode command-line terminal
 - Install all components listed within the package.json file for npm
+    - Server
+    - $ `cd server`
     - $ `npm i`
+     - Client
+    - $ `cd client`
+    - $ `npm i`

-- Otherwise, for custom individual component installations, start by initializing npm and creating a new package.json
+- Otherwise, for custom individual component installations, install the npm packages per each server and client:
-    - $ `npm init --y` or $ `npm install`
-    - Create a .gitignore file in the root and add `node_modules` to this file
-    - If you need to re-add any of the dependencies, run $ `npm install`

 - Npm packages installed under the /server folder:
+    - Under the /server folder, create a .gitignore file in the root and add `node_modules` to this file
     - Apollo Server library
         - $ `npm i apollo-server-express`
     - For user authentication, to be able to encode a JSON object into a tokenized string, install JSON Web Token (JWT) package
         - $ `npm install jsonwebtoken`

+- Npm packages installed under the /client folder:
+     - Under the /client folder, create a .gitignore file in the root and add `node_modules` to this file
+     - Create React App tool, created by running in the bash terminal
+        - $ `cd client`
+        - $ `npx create-react-app client`

+- Other npm installations:
         - mongoose
         - graphql-tag
         - Apollo-Client
-- apollo-server-express
         - apollo-boost
         - React Router
         - react-router-dom
         - apollo/react-hooks
         - if-env
         - concurrently
         - jsonwebtoken
         - jwt-decode
         - faker
         - nodemon
         - brcrypt
         - moment

 ## Usage

 ### Website
 - The website for this website has been deployed to GitHub.
 	![insert](./insert.jpg "insert")

 ### Local install and usage

+#### Server-side

-- To view the site locally, first install the npm packages
+- To view the site locally on the development server, first install the npm packages
 - $ `npm i`
 - Then seed the data
 - $ `npm run seed`
 - Start the MongoDB
 - $ `mongod`
-- To test the Apollo server connecting to the Express.js, (to test the schemas and server.js), run the following
+- To test the Apollo server sider connections to the Express.js, (to test the schemas and server.js), run the following
 - $ `cd server`
 - $ `npm run watch`
-- This allows for file changes without having to restart the server.
+- This allows for queries and any file changes without having to restart the server.
 The config is setup in the package.json to run nsodeman, "watch": "nodemon".
 - Use GraphQL Playground locally at `http://localhost:3001/graphql`
-- Sample queries can be copied from the GraphqlPlayground-queries.md.
+- Sample queries can be copied to GraphQL Playground from the ./GraphqlPlayground-queries.md.

-- To start the application on localhost port 3001, run in the bash terminal
-- $ `npm start`
+#### Client-side